astropy/astropy/docs/nddata/mixins/ndarithmetic.rst

     >>> ndd1.subtract(ndd1, propagate_uncertainties=True).uncertainty
     StdDevUncertainty([ 14.14213562])

-but given a correlation of ``1`` because they clearly correlate gives the correct uncertainty of ``0``::
+Given a correlation of ``1`` because they clearly correlate gives the correct uncertainty of ``0``::

     >>> ndd1 = NDDataRef(1, uncertainty=StdDevUncertainty([10]))